bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 ## Description

-This Sprint Challenge is split into two separate parts: a data structures portion and an algorithms portion.
+This Sprint Challenge is split into two separate parts: writing an algorithm to search a data structure and analyzing the performance of that algorithm.

-### Data Structures

-It is recommended that you allot about 1 and a half hours for this portion of the Sprint Challenge.
+### Minimum Viable Product

 #### Task 1.
 Implement Depth-First or Breadth-First Traversal on the Binary Search Tree Class

-Navigate into the `ex1` directory in the `data_structures` directory.
+Navigate into the `search` directory in the `data_structures` directory.
 Inside, you'll see the `binary-search-tree.py` file with a complete implementation of the binary search tree class.
 Your first task is to implement either `depth_first_for_each` or `breadth_first_for_each` on the `BinarySearchTree` class:

    * `depth_first_for_each(cb)` receives an anonymous function as a parameter.
 It should then execute the anonymous function on each node in the tree in [depth-first](https://en.wikipedia.org/wiki/Depth-first_search) order.
 Your task is to implement the logic to traverse the tree in depth-first in-order fashion (as opposed to pre-order or post-order).
 Note that the pseudocode showcased on the Wikipedia article traverses the tree in-order.